noahdominic/journal-rust/README.md

 ## Licence

-This project is licenced under the European Union Public Licence version 1.2 (EUPL-1.2).
+This project is licensed under the European Union Public Licence version 1.2 (EUPL-1.2).
 You can find the full text of the EUPL-1.2 licence in the [LICENCE](LICENCE) file.

 ---